 Preventive measures for physical tooth health are also important.
 Many lack an understanding of oral health which can lead to additional stress associated with dentists.

 While attempting to resolve the roots of negative emotions, it's important that current aggravating behaviors are minimized to prevent further damage to your teeth.
-An individual who tends to grind their teeth can benefit from our custom night guards at Remi, and our teeth whitening kits can help anyone looking for an additional boost of confidence.
+An individual who tends to grind their teeth can benefit from our custom mouth guards at Remi, and our teeth whitening kits can help anyone looking for an additional boost of confidence.

 Understanding the relationship between oral health and emotions means children and adults of different ages can find solutions, benefit from happier lives, and face every new day with more confident smiles.